TIfematt/transitflow/README.md

 | 1  | Containers | Multiple Components making up a section/page
 | 1  | Constants | Assets Used

+- You will find small reusable components like the Navbar and Address bar in the *Components folder*
+- You will find standalone sections/pages (testimonial, header, work, e.t.c) in the *Containers* folder

 ### Contribution